YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 D) An explicit method override is marked `private` and cannot be called directly.
 It can only be called via virtual method resolution, as described above (not taking into account calls via Reflection or unsafe code).

 E) An explicit method override is marked `final` and cannot be overriden directly.
-However if `TDerivedDerived` is derived from `TDerived`, then `TDerivedDerived` may explicitly override `TBase::SomeMethod`, even though `TDerived` explicitly overrides `TBase::SomeMethod`.
+However if `TDerivedDerived` is derived from `TDerived`, then `TDerivedDerived` may explicitly or implicitly override `TBase::SomeMethod`, even though `TDerived` explicitly overrides `TBase::SomeMethod`.

 F) A call to `TBase.SomeMethod()` in an explicit method override of `TBase::SomeMethod` calls `TBase::SomeMethod`.

+G) If `TDerivedDerived` is derived from `TDerived`, and does not explicitly or implicitly override `TBase::SomeMethod`, then if  `callvirt TBase::SomeMethod()` is called on an instance of TDerivedDerived, this call is resolved to the explicit override by TDerived of `TBase::SomeMethod()`.

 #### TestCases